Randolph Park, 600 S. Alvernon Way,

 Randolph (Dell Urich)

 Randolph Park's revamped (and renamed) Dell Urich course, formerly known as the South Course, is a very pleasant parkland layout.
-Compared to its much flatter sibling, the Randolph Course, this 18-holer shows what a difference some serious earth mounding and fairway undulations can make to a golf layout.
+Compared to its much flatter sibling, the Randolph North course, this 18-holer shows what a difference some serious earth mounding and fairway undulations can make to a golf layout.

-Although this busy municipal course is bounded by a couple of roads, once you get past the long par-3 3rd, you'll easily lose yourself in its winding, rolling pleasures, complete absence of real estate lining the fairways, and splendid views of the Santa Catalina Mountains.
+Although this busy municipal course is bounded by a couple of roads, once you get past the long par-3 3rd, you'll easily lose yourself in its winding, rolling pleasures.
+There's a welcome absence of real estate lining the fairways, and splendid views of the Santa Catalina Mountains.

 Visitors welcome on weekdays and weekends.